Learning-Based Downlink Power Allocation in Cell-Free Massive MIMO Systems: Distributed DNN-Based Power Allocation

 \subsection{Distributed DNN with Side Information}

 To improve the performance of the distributed learning-based solution, another distributed DNN model is proposed in this section.
-This DNN model utilizes side information computed at the CPU and communicated to the APs through the fronthaul links, in addition to the input described in Section \ref{fullydist}.
+This DNN model utilizes side information that can be computed without the need to communicate information to the APs through the fronthaul links, in addition to the input described in Section \ref{fullydist}.